Find out where they stand on key nursing issues.

 The time is fast approaching for the first nurses and midwives to complete the new NMC revalidation process.

-In early October, the Nursing and Midwifery Council gave the go ahead to the new revalidation process.
+In early October, the Nursing and Midwifery Council took the historic step of giving the go ahead to the new revalidation process.

 I have really enjoyed meeting with many members across the UK this month.